 Promoting Intelligent Use of Electricity and Energy Efficiency

-In 2018, IEC continued to guide customers to energy efficiency through advertising in the media and on the company’s website, and presenting information to various audiences.
-In 2018, 22 energy efficiency projects were carried out at several sites, at a total investment of approx. NIS 1.4M.
-The annual savings potential for this activity is about 1.17 million kWh.
+In 2019, IEC continued to guide customers to energy efficiency through advertising in the media and on the company’s website, and presenting information to various audiences.
+In 2019, 8 energy efficiency projects were carried out at several sites.
+The annual savings potential for this activity is about 582,000 kWh.
+Most of the activity was focused on installing innovative and very energy-efficient LED lights.

-In 2014-2018, about 60 projects were implemented in 30 different sites, with an overall investment of approx. NIS 4M, and an estimated annual energy savings potential of 3.5M kWh.
+In 2014-2019, about 73 projects were implemented in 31 different sites, with an estimated annual energy savings potential of 4.5M kWh.

 Structural Change, Organizational Change and Efficiency Plans